Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 Familiar from previous chapters, [`Button`](@ref) is commonly used to trigger behavior.

-It has the two signals:
+It has the one signal, hich is emitted when the user activates the button:

 ```@eval
 using mousetrap
 mousetrap.@signal_table(Button,
-    clicked,
-    activate
+    clicked
 )
 ```

-If the user clicks the button using a mouse `clicked` is emitted, while triggering the button by pressing enter emits `activate`.
-This latter mechanism of emitting signal `activate` is shared by a number of other widgets, while `clicked` is unique to `Button`.
+We can manually emit this signal using `emit_signal_clicked`, or by calling `activate!` on the button instance.
+The latter will also play the animation associated with a user physically clicking the button.

 `Button` has a single child that is used as its label.
 We set it using `set_child!`.

-Other than the child widget, we can customize the look of a button further. `set_has_frame!` will make all graphical elements of the button other than its label invisible, while `set_is_circular!` changes the button from rectangular to fully rounded:
+Other than this child widget, we can customize the look of a button further. `set_has_frame!` will make all graphical elements of the button other than its label invisible, while `set_is_circular!` changes the button from rectangular to fully rounded:

 ![](../assets/button_types.png)